What is MAPP?

 - Each peer health educator will make at least three visits a week to families with children, starting within two weeks after they complete their training.
 The purpose of these visits will be to check health status, make appropriate referrals and suggestions, answer questions (or refer the family to someone who can), etc. Each visit will also include a report on the family’s health status, changes since the last visit, etc.

 - Peer health educators will conduct, with technical assistance and other help from the MAPP Committee, one workshop a month on a topic of interest and concern to families with children.
 Examples might include nutrition, substance abuse, safe sex, discipline, etc.

 (There are many other objectives that might be relevant here – the number of referrals made to which elements of the local public health system, the number of hours spent by peer health educators, the number of hours of child care to be provided, the frequency with which families are to be visited, and more.
 For purposes of space, we’ll limit objectives to what we’ve listed above.)

-One way to develop objectives is to use the SMART-C set of criteria described in Creating Objectives.
+One way to develop objectives is to use the SMART-C set of criteria.
 Good objectives have these qualities.